KxSystems/docs-v1/docs/cloud/aws/app-j-quobyte.md

 !!! info "QuoByte is functionally qualified with kdb+."

-QuoByte offers a shared namespace solution based on either locally provisioned or EBS style storage.
+QuoByte offers a shared namespace solution based on either locally-provisioned or EBS-style storage.
 It leverages an erasure-coding model around nodes of a QuoByte cluster.

 test | result